 This retreat is appropriate for those who are new to the Diamond Approach and wilderness camping as well as those who have extensive experience with either.
 Previous wilderness experience is not necessary.
-Our basecamp will be Wild Mountain near Buena Vista, Colorado, in the central Rockies, a place of meadows, aspen groves, pine forests, high ridges, and extraordinary views.
-This basecamp affords us solitude, expanse, and beauty as well as opportunities to experience a variety of ecosystems within easy walking distance.
+Our basecamp will be Wild Mountain near Buena Vista, Colorado, in the central Rockies, a place of open meadows, aspen groves, pine forests, high ridges, and awe-inspiring views.
+This basecamp affords us solitude, expanse, and beauty within easy walking distance.
 It is about 3 hours from Denver and Boulder.
 We will be able to drive to our basecamp, and you can choose how far to walk on your solos; stay near or walk far as you are called.
-ADDITIONAL FEES: $70 Camping Fee will be collected at the time of the program.
+ADDITIONAL FEES: $105 Camping Fee will be collected at the time of the program.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.

 To address safety concerns during the pandemic, please contact us regarding our current Coronavirus protocols as well as any current travel restrictions.
 These protocols may affect how you are able to travel to the program.
 Please note: As of May 2023 there are no longer any vaccination requirements for international travellers seeking entry to the USA.